zearp/pumice/README.md

 ```
 Now reboot and press the escape key to show the grub menu and select the new kernel from the list.

-If you need to compile kernel modules add ```kernel-lt-devel-matched``` to the list above.
 We can replace ```lt``` for ```ml``` if you want even newer mainline kernel as opposed to the long term support kernel.
 If everything works well run the following commands to set a new default kernel and remove the old default kernel:
 ```
 sudo echo -e "DEFAULTKERNEL=kernel-lt-core\nUPDATEDEFAULT=yes" > /etc/sysconfig/kernel
 sudo dnf -y remove kernel kernel-\*